 macMms3rdReportNSlots attributes.
 If the report phase has only a single transmission, the initiator shall

-transmit the One-to-many Initiator Report Compact frame with the Message Control field set to 0x10 or the One-to-many Initiator Secure Report Compact frame with the Message Control field set to 0x10 to the two responders in the first reporting period.
+transmit the One-to-many Initiator Report Compact frame with the Message Control field set to 0x10 or, when security is enabled, the Secured Compact frame carrying the One-to-many Initiator Secure Report Compact frame with the Message Control field set to 0x10 to the two responders in the first reporting period.
 This message indicates the round-trip time with respect to each of the two responders in the Round-trip Time One and the Round-trip Time Two fields, respectively.
-If the report phase has two transmissions, the responder with Time Shift Indication field set to zero shall transmit the One-to-many Responder Report Compact frame or the One-to-many Responder Secure Report Compact frame in the first reporting period, and the responder with Time Shift Indication field set to one shall
+If the report phase has two transmissions, the responder with Time Shift Indication field set to zero shall transmit the One-to-many Responder Report Compact frame or when security is enabled, the Secured Compact frame carrying the One-to-many Responder Secure Report Compact frame in the first reporting period, and the responder with Time Shift Indication field set to one shall

 transmit the One-to-many Responder Report Compact frame or the One-to-many Responder Secure Report